aqmar-c/Enhanced-Vehicle-Positioning-Project/README.md

 **Training Process:**

-●

-●

-**Data Preparation**: The CSI data is flattened and wrapped in TensorDataset objects,
+*Data Preparation*: The CSI data is flattened and wrapped in TensorDataset objects,

 which are then loaded into DataLoader objects to handle mini-batch training.

-**Loss Function**: The CrossEntropyLoss function is used, which is standard for
+*Loss Function*: The CrossEntropyLoss function is used, which is standard for

 multi-class classification problems.
 It combines LogSoftmax and NLLLoss in one

 single class.

-●

-●

-**Optimizer**: The Adam optimizer is employed to adjust the weights of the network with a
+*Optimizer*: The Adam optimizer is employed to adjust the weights of the network with a

 learning rate of 0.001.
 Adam is chosen for its adaptive learning rate capabilities, which

 often leads to better performance on a wide range of problems.

-**Training Loop**: The network is trained for a number of epochs (iterations over the entire
+*Training Loop*: The network is trained for a number of epochs (iterations over the entire

 dataset), performing the following steps in each epoch:

-○

-○

-○

-○

-Forward pass to compute the predictions (outputs) from the inputs.
+- Forward pass to compute the predictions (outputs) from the inputs.

-Compute the loss using the criterion.
+- Compute the loss using the criterion.

-Backpropagate the errors through the network (loss.backward()).
+- Backpropagate the errors through the network (loss.backward()).

-Update the weights with the optimizer.step() function.
+- Update the weights with the optimizer.step() function.

-After each epoch, the loss is printed out to monitor the training process.
+- After each epoch, the loss is printed out to monitor the training process.